etalogia/.github/profile/README.md

 ## EtalogÍA

-Etalogía builds tools that turn academic submissions into publication-ready books.
+EtalogÍA builds tools that turn academic submissions into publication-ready books.
 The first of them sets conference proceedings: one path from the submission form to a typeset volume, without anyone having to touch LaTeX.